Announcing The Winners Of The 2025 Bulldog PR Awards

 Most Innovative Media Relations Campaign

-- Gold: Coyne PR - Immersive Storytelling in Hospitality: Showcasing the Best of Hilton Silver: Havas PR
+Gold: Coyne PR – Immersive Storytelling in Hospitality: Showcasing the Best of Hilton

 Individual Categories